2024 Thuringian state election: Parties and lists

-The table below lists parties currently represented in the 7th Landtag of Thuringia.

 Campaign

 Lead candidates

 On 15 June 2020, the SPD elected Georg Maier as state chairman and lead candidate for the planned 2021 election.
 This came after previous leader Wolfgang Tiefensee resigned his position.

 In September 2020, former Federal Commissioner for the New States Christian Hirte was elected as state CDU chairman, succeeding Mike Mohring, who had resigned during the government crisis in February.
 On 17 November, the state executive nominated parliamentary group leader Mario Voigt as their preferred lead candidate.

-After extended pressure from the federal FDP as well as other state branches, Thomas Kemmerich announced on 11 December that he would not stand as his party's lead candidate in the planned 2021 election.
+After extended pressure from the federal FDP as well as other state branches, Thomas Kemmerich announced on 11 December that he was ineligible as his party's lead candidate in the planned 2021 election.